Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-01.md

 - Error reporting methods during functional testing (logs + screenshots + links)
 - How to structure and share documentation on Elementor + HTML/CSS customization effectively

+### 🔧 Elementor + HTML/CSS Customization (Practical Application)

+- Elementor provides visual page-building, but advanced customization often requires CSS injection
+- In real-world projects, precise control over spacing, alignment, responsiveness, and animation usually depends on custom HTML/CSS
+- For example:
+  - Overriding default Elementor padding/margin via custom classes
+  - Creating custom hover effects or transitions not available in default widgets
+  - Using media queries to fix specific device-related UI issues
+- Documenting customizations (e.g., what was changed, why, and where it's used) is important for team collaboration
+- Saving reusable sections or templates (with custom code embedded) greatly improves development speed in client work

+### 🧪 Functional Testing: What It Is and Why It Matters

+- Functional testing verifies that each feature of a website or application behaves as expected from the user's point of view
+- It involves testing actions, interactions, and logic flow (e.g., button behavior, membership rules, form submissions)

+**In today’s task (Airhome testing):**
+- Focus was on checking new membership-level functionality and relationship-based access logic
+- The dev site has no images, but function testing proceeds with:
+  - Account creation under different roles (e.g., Basic vs. Premium)
+  - Validating feature availability per user level
+  - Recording bugs with steps to reproduce, links, and screenshots

+**Why it matters:**
+- Ensures features work before client delivery or deployment
+- Helps developers identify unintended behavior early
+- Becomes part of the QA documentation and improves communication between dev and project teams

 ---

 # 📅 1일차 (2025-05-19, 월)